2108.Supplemental Nutrition Assistance Program (SNAP)

 The Food and Nutrition Act of 2008 changed the name of the Food Stamp Program to the Supplemental Nutrition Assistance Program (SNAP).
 SNAP safeguards the health and well-being of the nation’s population by raising levels of nutrition among low-income households.
 SNAP benefits are paid by means of an electronic benefits transfer (EBT), or other means of providing assistance.

-2108.2How does a SSI applicant/recipient apply for food stamps?
+2108.2How does an SSI applicant or recipient apply for SNAP benefits?

-You do not have a pending food stamp application.
+You do not have a pending SNAP application.

-Food stamp applications may be taken with initial SSI claims or upon redetermination.
-You have the choice of applying at a local Social Security office or at a State food stamp office.
+SNAP applications may be taken with initial SSI claims or upon redetermination.
+You have the choice of applying at a local Social Security office or at a State SNAP office.

-Food stamp eligibility is based on your household circumstances, not on your individual circumstances.
-Eligibility for food stamps is determined by the food stamp agency.
+SNAP eligibility is based on your household circumstances, not on your individual circumstances.
+The State SNAP agency determines your eligibility for SNAP.

-For food stamp purposes, a SSI household is a household in which all members are either receiving SSI or have a pending SSI application.
-Social Security offices forward the food stamp applications and any supporting documents to the local food stamp offices within one day of taking the application.
+For SNAP purposes, an SSI household is a household in which all members are either receiving SSI or have an application pending for SSI.
+Social Security offices forward the SNAP application and any supporting documents to the local SNAP office within one day of taking the application.